 carried out using the zlib software library, so X Protocol

 algorithm setting is equivalent to the

-algorithms by setting the
+the compression algorithms by setting the

 system variable to include only the ones you permit.
 The algorithm